E-Code-AI/e-code/replit.md

 ## System Architecture

 ### Core Services
-- **MCP (Model Context Protocol) Server**: 100% Complete implementation following modelcontextprotocol.io specification with HTTP transport for web compatibility. **FULLY INTEGRATED** into AI Agent System and ALL UI Areas (as of August 6, 2025). **CLAUDE.AI INTEGRATION READY** with OAuth2, JWT, and API key authentication (as of August 6, 2025).
+- **MCP (Model Context Protocol) Server**: 100% Complete implementation following modelcontextprotocol.io specification with HTTP transport for web compatibility. **FULLY INTEGRATED** into AI Agent System and ALL UI Areas (as of August 6, 2025). **CLAUDE.AI INTEGRATION READY** with OAuth2, JWT, and API key authentication (as of August 6, 2025). **NEW MCP SERVERS INTEGRATED** (as of August 6, 2025).
 Provides:
   - Standalone HTTP server running on port 3200
   - Full HTTP transport implementation for web compatibility
   - **Authentication Layer**: OAuth2, JWT tokens, and API key support for Claude.ai Custom Connector